tonioloewald/xinjs/README.md

 ### No Tax, No Packaging

 `xinjs` does not modify the stuff you hand over to it!
-It just wraps an ordinary `Object` with a `Proxy` and then if you use `xin` to make changes to that `Object` it will notify any interested observers.
+It just wraps objects with a `Proxy` and then if you use `xin` to make changes to those objects made via `xinjs` will notify any interested observers.

 	import {xin, observe} from 'xinjs'
 	xin.foo = {bar: 17}